Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 The Absences page logs every class you missed, organized by subject and day.

 **The detail view:** tap the three-dot menu at the top right and choose **Absence Details**.
-You'll see a full breakdown: every subject, the total number of absences for each across the semester, and a clear picture of which classes you're approaching the limit on.
+You'll see a full breakdown: every subject, the total number of absences for each across the semester.

 Check this regularly — not just when you're already close to the limit.
 A class you missed in week two can combine with a sick week in week nine to create a problem you didn't see coming.